- Get Legal Advice after a Car Accident

 When you have a car accident, you need to be aware of the legal consequences that apply to your situation, as this will determine the success or failure of your case.
 Furthermore, you must know Queensland road laws and how they impact your rights and responsibilities in a car accident.
 Depending on your circumstances, you could have court proceedings, criminal liability, or claim compensation for your injuries.

 Car accident legislation varies across Australia, but one principle is consistent.
 When there is a collision, someone has been negligent.
-Meaning one of the accident participants failed to exercise reasonable care and was speeding, distracted, ignoring road rules or driving under the influence.
+This means one of the accident participants failed to exercise reasonable care and was speeding, distracted, ignoring road rules or driving under the influence.

 When there is a car accident claim, the injured party has the burden of proof.
-They must show that the other driver was negligent and their behaviour caused you to suffer a loss.
-When successful, you would receive a damages payout for vehicle repairs, medical costs, rehabilitation, lost income and your pain and suffering.
+They must show that the other driver was negligent and that their behaviour caused you to suffer a loss.
+When successful, the claimant receives a payout covering vehicle repair costs, medical expenses, rehabilitation, lost wages, and pain and suffering.

-When you have a car accident, you may be emotional and confused, but please try to remain calm, as what you do next will impact your case.
-First, depending on the severity of your incident, you may need to request the police, an ambulance, or a tow truck attend the scene.
+Drivers involved in a car accident, you may feel emotional and confused about what to do next.
+First, you may need to call an ambulance, have a tow truck attend the accident scene or report the accident to a police officer.
 Other than that, here is what to do immediately after a car accident.

-When you admit liability for a car accident, you become the negligent driver, which prevents you from claiming compensation. (in most cases) People admit liability in different ways, for example, apologising for the accident.
-Please know that saying sorry can be an admission of guilt.
-Your best strategy is to say as little as possible to the other accident participants.
-If you have already apologised, please contact our lawyers immediately for free advice.
+When you accept responsibility for a car accident, you become the negligent driver, which prevents you from seeking compensation in most cases.
+People admit liability differently, for example, by apologising for the accident, which can be an admission of guilt.
+For the best outcome, say as little as possible to the other drivers involved and seek further information.

 Medical Treatment

 Please know that not all your injuries will be obvious or instant.
-Some damage will take days to become apparent, particularly psychological impacts and emotional distress.
+Some damage, particularly psychological impacts and emotional distress, will take days to become apparent.
 Regardless of how you feel, please have a medical check-up and have your doctor document all your symptoms.
 If new issues arise, revisit your GP to seek medical help.

 Collate Evidence

 Evidence is key when making an accident claim.
-Get started by taking photos and videos of the accident scene, vehicle damages and the location of traffic lights, signs etc. Record the accident location, date and time.
-Get contact details of all accident participants, including names, addresses, contact details, driver’s licence details and vehicle registration numbers.
+Start by recording images and videos of the accident scene, the damage to your own car and other vehicles, and the locations of traffic lights, signs, etc. Record the accident location, date and time.
+Get contact details of all accident participants, including name, address, contact details, driver’s licence details, and vehicle registration number.

 Contact Your Insurer

-It may seem obvious, but please notify your insurance company of the accident immediately.
+It may seem obvious, but please immediately notify your insurance company of the accident.
 This step will help you access fast support.

 Next up in our guide to car accident legal advice, we discuss knowing who is to blame for your accident.